 About our product

 The outer is a pure woollen product.
-If it does become dirty, it will require Dry Cleaning.
-If you’re extremely careful, it can be washed by hand.
+If it does become dirty, it can be Dry Cleaned or. if you are extremely careful, it can be washed by hand.
 Do not use a machine under any circumstances.
 The water for hand washing should be 30 C or 80 F - certainly not more that hand hot - which is tepid to gently warm if you don’t have a thermometer handy.
 Cold water is more preferable.
 Gently agitate and don’t leave in the water for more than a couple of minutes.
 Rinse gently in cold clean water.
 Leaving in an appreciable depth of water for more than a couple of minutes will cause damage to the fibres.
 Press with an open palm onto a flat surface, such as an empty bath to remove excess water.
 Dry flat or carefully spin on a slow speed (500rpm) or less for a short time.
 Line dry whilst trying not any add tension or compression to the fabric.
 We hope that by treating the fabric with care, you can enjoy our product for many years to come.

 The business model

-If your Shawl does need a repair, we are happy to undertake repairs, but please bear in mind that postage both ways may make a repair unecomomic.
+If your Shawl does need a repair, we are happy to undertake repairs, but please bear in mind that postage both ways may make a repair uneconomic.
 Please phone for further details

 Clothes moths can damage the fabric, but there are ways to guard against them.
 Old-fashioned Moth balls from the 70’s and early 80’s are now outlawed, but cedar wood balls or cedar wood box can deter moths.
 Wrapping in plastic bags can also helpful prevent damage.
 We also recommend lavender oil.
 Wooden wardrobes can be cared for with lavender based polish.
 We can supply lavender loaded polish which can be purchased at our shop.
 The best protection is to wear the garment regularly and keep it clean and hung up when not in use.